 We don’t just use our phones for calls and texts these days – nope, we use them for so much more.
 From social media, keeping in touch with friends and family to checking work emails, banking and paying for stuff.
 There’s not much we don’t use our phones for.

-We’re basically walking around with phone-sized computers in our pockets – they’re packed full of our information.
+We’re basically walking around with phone-sized computers in our pockets – they’re packed full with our information.
 That’s why mobile phone security is so important.

 If it feels like a bit of a minefield, we’re here to help with some tips on how to protect your phone.